 I write them on 3×5 cards probably as a throwback to school writing projects before Google and the WWW.
 But, they are still a nice size to write most verses out and they are sturdy enough to flip through often without falling apart.
 You can also prop them up next to the coffee/tea pot, tape them to the bathroom mirror, or whatever so that you see them frequently.
 Having a stack in the car to flip through while stuck in traffic makes good use of that time and probably would keep your blood pressure lower!

 Have you used this tool?
 What is your favorite way of personalizing Scripture?
-If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, or on Amazon here.
+If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, at my online shop or other retailers here.